hjgode/rdp-auto-login/RDM_keepbusy/ReadMe.txt

 build instructions:
-	obsolete(wm653pro): for whatever reason Release builds of RDM_KeepBusy will not run on devices, so use Debug builds instead
+	obsolete(wm653pro): for whatever reason Release builds of RDM_KeepBusy will not run on devices, so use Debug builds instead V 1.8.0 can be build as DEBUG or RELEASE variant and both run fine now

 history:
+	01.06.2015	Version 1.8.0
+	removed nclog references and nclog.h and nclog.cpp -> NO more file logging!
+All logging is done using DEBUGMSG now

 	15.01.2013
 	fixed a bug where first RDM session was handled correctly, but after (Disconnect) and (X) close further RDM sessions were not protected.
 I have used static vars which were set as when a valid input window was